platformsh/platformsh-docs/src/administration/integrations/github.md

 Copy the token and make a note of it (temporarily).

-> **Note:**
-> For the integration to work, your GitHub user needs to have permission to push code to the repository.
+Note that for the integration to work, your GitHub user needs to have permission to push code to the repository.

 ### 2. Enable the integration

-> **Note:**
-> Only `project owner` or `project admin` can manage the integrations.
+Note that only `project owner` or `project admin` can manage the integrations.

 Open a terminal window (you need to have the Platform.sh CLI installed).
 Enable the GitHub integration as follows:

 ```bash
 platform integration:add --type=github --project=PROJECT_ID --token=GITHUB-USER-TOKEN --repository=USER/REPOSITORY --build-pull-requests=true --fetch-branches=false